JuN-B-official/Selfbase/apps/studio/README.md

 ### Developer Quickstart

 > [!NOTE]
-> **Supabase internal use:** To develop on Studio locally with the backend services, see the instructions in the [internal `infrastructure` repo](https://github.com/supabase/platform/blob/develop/docs/contributing.md).
+> **Selfbase internal use:** To develop on Studio locally with the backend services, see the instructions in the [internal `infrastructure` repo](https://github.com/selfbase/platform/blob/develop/docs/contributing.md).

 ```bash
 # You'll need to be on Node v20